Parys Mountain

 Parys Mountain (Mynydd Parys) is located south of the town of Amlwch in north east Anglesey, Wales.
+Originally known as Trysclwyn, the high ground is reputed to have gained its current name when it was given to Robert Parys, Chamberlain of North Wales by Henry IV.
 It is the site of a large copper mine that was extensively exploited in the late 18th century.
 Parys Mountain is a mountain in name only, being a hill with an elevation of less than 150m.

 History

 Parys Mountain was mined for copper ore in the early Bronze Age, as shown by sub-surface debris nearly 4,000 years old revealed during excavations in 2002.
-Since then access has been regained to the sealed underground workings of the Parys mine, revealing further evidence of ancient mining.
+Since then, access has been regained to the sealed underground workings of the Parys mine, revealing further evidence of ancient mining.
 Parys Mountain is thus one of the few sites in Britain where there is evidence for the prehistoric beginnings of the British metal mining industry.

 The 18th century miners recognised that they were following in the steps of much earlier workers, an observation that was then linked to the discovery locally of copper ingots bearing Roman inscriptions.
+Conclusive evidence that the Romans worked the mine, e.g. datable pottery, has yet to be found and may have been obliterated by the mining in the 18th century.

-In 1764, Charles Roe of Macclesfield was granted a 21-year lease by the Bayly family to work the mountain for copper.
-Rowland Pugh, a local miner, discovered the "Great Lode" on 2 March 1768 and was rewarded with a bottle of whisky and a rent-free house for his lifetime.
+In 1762, Alexander Frazer convinced the owner, Sir Nicholas Bayly, to allow him to search for copper, but he failed to find it in economically viable quantities.
+In 1764, Charles Roe of Macclesfield approached Sir Nicholas Bayly wanting to lease the copper mine at Penrhyn du, on the Llŷn Peninsula.
+This was agreed provided they also took a lease on part of Parys Mountain and continued the exploration work recently abandoned.
+After considerable expenditure searching for copper ore at Parys Mountain, they decided to instruct their agents to cease the search for new veins.
+However a last-ditch attempt was successful when their agent, Rowland Pugh, a local miner, discovered the "Great Lode" on 2 March 1768 and was rewarded with a bottle of whisky and a rent-free house for his lifetime.
+The vein, discovered only 7 feet down, was to prove so valuable that 2 March was celebrated locally by a festival at least until 1858.